Safety as a mountain guide

 This thesis project is based on two main axes, theoretical and methodological.

 Theoretically speaking, mountain guide safety must be approached from a human factors perspective.
-In order to go beyond a technical approach to risk management, guided mountain tours are considered above all as a service.
+In order to move beyond a technical approach to risk management, guided mountain tours are seen above all as a service.
 In this context, safety issues become inseparable from economic, relational and cultural aspects.

 Methodologically, this research is based on a qualitative analysis of data extracted from interviews and observations carried out with professionals in the field and during their training.